Irritable Bowel Syndrome Glossary: Terms Related to IBS

 Lactose Deficiency/Lactose Intolerance:

-A condition caused by a decrease or absence of the enzyme lactase, which aids in the digestion of milk sugar (lactose).
+This condition is caused by a decrease or absence of the enzyme lactase, which aids in the digestion of milk sugar (lactose).

 Motility: